Updated: December 13th, 2020 | December 13th, 2020

 - Staff – All the hostels listed here have amazing staff!
 They are super friendly and knowledgeable.
 Even if you don’t end up staying at one of the places listed below, be sure to look up reviews to ensure you end up somewhere where the staff is helpful and friendly!
 They can make or break a hostel!

-To help you plan your trip, here is my list of the hostels in Australia that I like the most.
+Here is my list of the best hostels in Australia.
 If you don’t want to read the longer list below, the following hostels are the best in each category:

 Want the specifics of each hostel?
 Here’s my comprehensive list of the best hostels in Australia: